t-swami/t-swami/README.md

 - 👀 I’m interested in VLSI mainly in the domain og Digital Design and Verification
 - 🌱 I’m currently learning the Front-End Digital Design and verification Languages from Cadence.
 - 💞️ Here I had a plan to post a code for certain number of days related to the verilog-HDL.
--     Most probably I will post every day, but may not for 1 day month.
+   Most probably I will post every day, but may not for 1 dayin a month.
 -
 - 📫 You can reach me by swami.8talla@gmail.com
 - 😄 Pronouns: Swami